Maygi/tof-overlay/README.md

 # HELP!
 IT'S NOT WORKING!

 *If the overlay is collecting no data...*
 * Are you in fullscreen?
-It only works in fullscreen :c
+It only works in fullscreen, and is supported in 1080p/1440p.

 * Did you download the entire folder?
 You'll need the resource folders - namely, lib, fonts, images, and sound - to get the overlay to work properly. tof-overlay.jar should be in a folder outside those.
 * Did you open it with Java?
 Some people have jar folders to open with WinZip by default.
 Right-click the .jar file and make sure to open with Java.
 If you don't have it, you can [download it from the Oracle website.](https://www.java.com/en/download/)

+*Are you using a controller?*
+* The parser works by reading your current skill key configuration.
+You can do a workaround by making a controller layout on Steam and assign the controller buttons to the KBM inputs.

 *If it doesn't open...*
  * If the command prompt from Run.bat closes instantly upon opening, it's probably because you don't have [Java](https://www.java.com/en/download/)!